-Bankside Gallery is home to the Royal Watercolour Society and Royal Society of Painter Printmakers.
-They usually have plenty of pictures and prints to buy.
+The Bankside Gallery is home to the Royal Watercolour Society and Society of Painter Printmakers.
+They usually have some pictures to buy.

 Banqueting House is not actually an art gallery, but if you’re interested in art then you can’t come to London and miss the huge Rubens that adorns its ceiling.

-The Cartoon Museum focuses on British cartoon strips, caricatures and animation – everything from The Beano and Spitting Image to the artwork of Gerald Scarfe.
+The Cartoon Museum showcases the best of British cartoons, caricatures and animation – everything from The Beano to Spitting Image.

-The gallery is famous for its collection of French Impressionists, and works by great painters like Cézanne, Seurat, Gauguin, Monet, Manet, Rubens and Van Gogh.
+Famous for its collection of French Impressionists, and works by great painters such as Cézanne, Seurat, Gauguin, Monet, Manet, Rubens and Van Gogh.

-This gallery focuses on famous faces and scenes from the city’s history, and houses the remains of London’s Roman amphitheatre in the basement.
+Contains paintings of famous faces and scenes from London’s history, plus the remains of London’s Roman amphitheatre in the basement.

-The Hayward has temporary exhibitions by contemporary artists, sculptors and photographers.
-You can find it at the top of the Southbank Centre.
+The Hayward Gallery has temporary exhibitions by contemporary artists, sculptors and photographers.
+It is part of the Southbank Centre complex.

-You’re really here to see the 18th-century house, but it also has a collection of artworks including pieces by Rembrandt, Gainsborough, Van Dyck, Vermeer and Turner.
+This 18th-century house has a fine collection of artworks including paintings by Rembrandt, Gainsborough, Van Dyck, Vermeer and Turner.

-London’s best gallery contains artworks by the world’s greatest painters: Leonardo da Vinci, Rembrandt, Renoir, Raphael, Titian, Turner, Vincent van Gogh and more.
+London’s best gallery contains artworks by the world’s greatest painters: Da Vinci, Rembrandt, Renoir, Raphael, Titian, Turner, Vincent van Gogh and more.

-This gallery tells the story of Britain through sculptures and portrait paintings of our most famous kings, queens, politicians and celebrities.
+This gallery tells the story of Britain through sculptures and portraits of our most famous kings, queens, politicians and celebrities.

-There’s only one painting in the Painted Hall of the Old Royal Naval College, but what a painting!
-It stretches over the ceiling and across every wall.
+There’s only one painting in the Painted Hall of the Old Royal Naval College, but it stretches across the ceiling and over every wall.

-This gallery explores early and modern photography through a series of temporary exhibitions, and hosts an annual Photography Prize.
+This gallery explores early and contemporary photography through a series of temporary exhibitions, and hosts an annual Photography Prize.

-Built onto the side of Buckingham Palace, the Queen’s Gallery shows pieces from the Royal Collection in a series of small, but important temporary exhibitions.
+Built onto the side of Buckingham Palace, the Queen’s Gallery shows pieces from the Royal Collection in a series of temporary exhibitions.

-Queen’s House is part of the National Maritime Museum, and displays its collection of naval-related art.
-It’s also an historic piece of architecture in its own right.
+Queen’s House is part of the National Maritime Museum and has a collection of naval-related art.
+It’s also an historic piece of architecture.

 The RA started out as an art school teaching the likes of JMW Turner, Gainsborough and Blake, who’s works can be seen in the John Madejski Fine Rooms.

-Charles Saatchi’s gallery shows free exhibitions by up-and-coming artists – contemporary artists who rarely get the chance to exhibit their work in larger galleries.
+Charles Saatchi’s gallery has free exhibitions by up-and-coming artists who rarely get the chance to exhibit their work in London’s larger galleries.

-This small gallery in Kensington Gardens usually has a couple of temporary exhibitions of paintings, sculptures or film works by contemporary artists.
+This small gallery in Kensington Gardens houses temporary exhibitions of paintings, sculptures and film works by contemporary artists.

-Tate Britain focuses on British art, and showcases works by the likes of Hockney, Bacon, Blake, Turner, Hogarth, Millais, Gainsborough and Constable.
+Tate Britain focuses solely on British art by the likes of Hockney, Bacon, Blake, Turner, Hogarth, Gainsborough, Constable and Millais.

-The Tate is one of the most popular visitor attractions in London and has works by the likes of Salvador Dali, Matisse, Pollock, Pablo Picasso and Andy Warhol.
+The Tate Modern is one of the most popular visitor attractions in London with works by Dali, Matisse, Pollock, Pablo Picasso and Andy Warhol.

-The V&A contains a fantastic collection of British paintings by Turner, Constable and Gainsborough, plus some famous studies by Raphael.
+The V&A contains British paintings by Turner, Constable and Gainsborough, plus some famous studies by Raphael.

-This hidden gem contains artworks by some of the most famous names in history: Rembrandt, Rubens, Reynolds, Titian, Gainsborough and Delacroix.
+This hidden gem of a gallery contains works by the likes of Rembrandt, Rubens, Reynolds, Titian, Gainsborough and Delacroix.